EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Key Takeaways and Research Gaps

 \subsection{Key Takeaways}

 \textbf{Diversity of pretraining data:} Several EEG-FMs (LaBraM, NeuroLM, FoME, and BrainWave) leveraged a diverse set of EEG domains spanning clinical, sleep, and task-based BCI.
-LaBraM's lead in the TUAB and TUEV evaluations (Figure \ref{fig:comparison}) may have emerged from its higher diversity in pretraining data compared to EEGFormer and BIOT.
-LaBraM also performed competitively in seizure classification tasks on the MAYO and FNUSA datasets as reported in FoME's evaluations.
-Note that LaBraM was pretrained on significantly fewer channel-hours of scalp EEG data and while TUAB and TUEV evaluations are both in-distribution assessments, MAYO-FNUSA evaluations are both intracranial EEG datasets.
-The mixed use of scalp and intracranial EEG, as done in FoME and BrainWave, can be considered as another form of data diversity.
-Using data ablations (scalp EEG vs. iEEG), BrainWave demonstrated that joint pretraining (scalp EEG + iEEG) leads to a boost in downstream task performance and transfer performance to unseen data types (electrocardiograms).
-Overall, the notion of data diversity, perhaps in conjunction with data volume, may influence the performance, generalizability, and transferability of EEG-FMs.
+Notwithstanding potential confounders such as preprocessing, data splits, and model adaptation strategies, LaBraM's lead in the TUAB and TUEV evaluations (Figure \ref{fig:comparison}) may have emerged from its higher diversity in pretraining data, i.e., the number of distinct data sources, compared to EEGFormer and BIOT.
+LaBraM also performed competitively in seizure detection and events classification tasks on the MAYO and FNUSA datasets as reported in FoME's evaluations.
+Note that LaBraM was pretrained on significantly fewer channel-hours of scalp EEG data and while TUAB and TUEV evaluations are both in-distribution assessments, MAYO-FNUSA evaluations are both iEEG datasets.
+The mixed use of scalp and iEEG, as done in FoME and BrainWave, can be considered as another form of data diversity.
+Using data ablations (scalp EEG vs. iEEG), BrainWave demonstrated that joint pretraining (scalp EEG + iEEG) boosts downstream task performance and transfer to unseen data types (electrocardiograms).
+Overall, the notion of data diversity, in conjunction with data volume, may influence the performance, generalizability, and transferability of EEG-FMs.

 \textbf{Minimal data preprocessing:} Most EEG-FMs perform minimal and simple data preprocessing steps, namely filtering and resampling, to standardize EEGs from various sources.
-Notably, the removal of noise-related outliers, suppression of EEG artifacts, artifactual EEG components, and site-related harmonization were not explicitly pursued.
+Notably, the removal of noise-related outliers, suppression of EEG artifacts, and site-related harmonization were not explicitly pursued.
 Moreover, data normalization strategies that produce training-ready samples were not sufficiently described in most studies.
-It remains unclear whether or how various offline data handling strategies impact EEG-FM pretraining and downstream task performance, particularly with OOD test data.
+It remains unclear whether or how various offline data handling strategies impact EEG-FM pretraining and downstream task performance, particularly with out-of-distribution test data.

 \textbf{Multivariate time series EEG representation:} All but four EEG-FMs utilized the native multivariate time series representation of EEG, while two models utilized the spectral representations.
 Two other models combined time-series and spectral representations as input, while the remaining two models exclusively adopted time-frequency representations.
 Subsequently, the respective EEG inputs were positionally encoded with their spatial and temporal order.
 Due to a lack of shared downstream evaluations and ablation studies, it is difficult to assess the relative contributions of different EEG input representations and spatial positional encoding schemes.
 Furthermore, the context length of the EEG-FMs did not exceed 90 seconds (FoME), and as such, they may struggle to capture long-range EEG patterns, relationships, or dependencies.